 - Agent has checked in

 - Agent has checked in and user is logged on.
 Tool tip lists the logon name.

 - Agent has not recently checked in

-- Agent has never checked in - Online but waiting for first audit to complete - The agent is online but remote control is disabled - The agent has been suspended
+- Agent has never checked in

+- Online but waiting for first audit to complete

+- The agent is online but remote control is disabled

+- The agent has been suspended

-Click the delete icon × to delete a system check.
+Click the delete icon \ge to delete a system check.

-Click a row's edit icon do to populate header parameters with values from that row.
+Click a row's edit icon is to populate header parameters with values from that row.
 You can edit these values in the header and re-apply them.

-The list of Machine ID.Group IDs ( $page\ 606$ ) displayed is based on the Machine ID / Group ID filter ( $page\ 17$ ) and the machine groups the administrator is authorized to see using System > Group Access ( $page\ 512$ ).
+The list of Machine ID.Group IDs (page 476) displayed is based on the Machine ID / Group ID filter (page 17) and the machine groups the administrator is authorized to see using System > Group Access (page 385).

-The ATSE response code assigned to machine IDs or SNMP devices (page 611):
+The ATSE response code assigned to machine IDs or SNMP devices (page 481):